MicrosoftDocs/win32/desktop-src/Bits/group-policies.md

 </tbody>
 </table>

-BITS uses the following Group Policies to enable and configure how BITS intereacts with BranchCache.
+BITS uses the following Group Policies to enable and configure how BITS interacts with BranchCache.

 <table>
 <colgroup>